- PATRIARCHY

 - Livestock—camels, cattle, donkeys, goats, sheep, etc.—and any other possessions, like land, buildings, tents, tools, gold, etc.

 These houses could get pretty huge.
-Even though Abraham’s immediate family only consisted of his wife, he still had enough subjects to put together an army, fight and win a battle against five kings, and rescue his nephew Lot.
+Even though Abraham’s immediate family only consisted of his wife, he still had enough subjects to put together an army, fight a battle against five kings, win, and rescue his nephew Lot.

 Patriarchy was built on a sense of honor and shame.
 Kids were raised to do what’s honorable.
 Honor your parents, and things will go well with you.